kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

     requests:
       storage: 50Gi
 ```
-* User creates a Pod yaml which will utilize both block and filesystem storage by its containers.
+* User creates a Pod yaml which will utilize both block and filesystem storage for its containers.

 ```
 apiVersion: v1